 Fight Song went on to not only be one of the years biggest hits at radio but also to serve as the theme song to Hillary Clinton’s run for the presidency.

-In 2018, Dave has seen continued success cowriting and producing over half of Vance Joy’s latest LP Nation of Two, including the chart topping hits “Saturday Sun” and “Lay It On Me,” as well as cowriting and coproducing the singles “Lash Out” by Alice Merton and “White Flag” by Bishop Briggs.
+Dave has seen continued success cowriting and producing over half of Vance Joy’s latest LP Nation of Two, including the chart topping, Gold Certified hits “Saturday Sun” and “Lay It On Me,” as well as cowriting and coproducing the singles “Lash Out” by Alice Merton, “All My Friends” by The Revivalists, and “White Flag” by Bishop Briggs.